Jody Watley: Personal life and family

 Watley has two children: a daughter, Lauren, with former fiancé and music producer Leon Sylvers III and a son Arie, with ex-husband André Cymone.
 She is the goddaughter of Jackie Wilson.
 Her younger sister is singer and former pornographic actress Michele Watley, better known as Midori.

 Influences

-Her early music influences are Diana Ross, Donna Summer, Marvin Gaye, Stevie Wonder, Michael Jackson, The Jackson 5, The Carpenters, Roberta Flack, Prince, Grace Jones and various jazz artists, including Nancy Wilson.
+Her early music influences are Diana Ross, Donna Summer, Marvin Gaye, Stevie Wonder, Michael Jackson, The Jackson 5, The Carpenters, Roberta Flack, Prince, Madonna, Grace Jones and various jazz artists, including Nancy Wilson.

 Legacy

 T-Boz of TLC cited Watley's song "Still a Thrill" as an example setting her vocal tone for her singing career.
 In a personal video, she sent to Watley (and was given permission to share on her YouTube channel) T-Boz thanked Watley for this song during her teenage years citing she was "hitting them notes" and helping her sing at a lower register to better suit her vocal range.
 Fellow TLC member Lisa Lopes was seen in a video pre-TLC dancing to Watley's song "Friends" which Watley acknowledged during one of her concerts.

 Selena was influenced by Watley's song "Looking for a New Love" as the reason she wanted to crossover to the English-language market.
 Selena has also performed this song in concert which was notably documented in her Netflix bio-drama.

 Jody Watley is an influencer who brought high fashion mixed with street style, along with her signature hoop earrings to the mainstream, fashion magazine features, ad campaigns, a million-selling fitness video, the first Black woman on the cover of a Japanese fashion magazine and a style of branding an image now common in the music industry.